Lost A Beloved Pet?: EMDR Therapy Can Help

 Why Does Losing a Pet Hurt So Much?

-Your pet was more than just an animal; they were a cherished member of your family.
+Grief and Loss: Your pet was more than just an animal.
+They were a cherished member of your family.
 Grieving their loss is a natural and healthy process.
+It's important to give yourself permission to feel this pain without shame or judgment from others.

-You might experience a range of emotions like sadness, guilt, anger, and even relief.
+Emotional Rollercoaster: You might experience a range of emotions like sadness, guilt, anger, and even relief.
 These emotions can be intense and overwhelming.
+You might be surprised by how intensely you are feeling.
+This emotional rollercoaster is a normal part of the process.

-Especially for those who consider their pets their "fur babies," their absence can leave a void in their sense of identity.
+Identity Shift: For many, especially those who consider their pets their "fur babies," their absence can leave a void in their sense of identity.
+You may have identified as a "dog mom" or a "cat dad," and now that identity is gone.
+This shift can be disorienting and painful.

-Beyond the emotional upheaval, you may need to adjust to a new routine, make decisions about their belongings, and potentially move through the emotional impact on children.
+Practical Challenges: Beyond the emotional upheaval, you may need to adjust to a new routine, make decisions about their belongings, and potentially move through the emotional impact on children.
+These practical challenges can add to the stress of your loss.

 How Can EMDR Help with Pet Loss?